creativeJoe007/google-leads-scraper/README.md

 1. `python3 --version (supports 3.7 and above)`
 2. `pip3 install -r requirements.txt`
 3. `python3 main.py "my query" --start=1 --stop=5 --file="a_file_name_to_save_data"`

+# Note:
+A screenshot of websites the scraper visits is taken and stored in the STATIC folder.

 ***Please share and support this libary with your code contributions.***